 The art from Warlayirti Artists is charged by this cultural diversity.
-Iconic forms, bright palettes, and densely applied paint have defined Balgo art over the last 30 years.
+Iconic forms, bright palettes and densely applied paint have defined art from Warlayirti Artists over the last 30 years.
 Artists apply paint confidently and directly to the canvas and reflect the rich cultural traditions of their country.
 Most senior artists painting today grew up on the mission away from their traditional lands.
 The act of painting helps them to revisit their Country and pass on their Tjukurrpa (creation stories/Lore) and art practice to the next generation, keeping culture alive.